Anitha-Balachandran/NLP-Twitter-Sentiment-Analysis/README.md

    - Trained and validated these models using the prepared dataset to achieve accurate sentiment prediction.

 3. Evaluation and Optimization:
-   - Evaluated the performance of each model using metrics like F1 score, accuracy, and precision-recall curves.
+   - Evaluated the performance of each model using metrics like F1 score, accuracy.
-   - Optimized the best-performing model by fine-tuning hyperparameters and adjusting preprocessing techniques.
+   - Optimized the best-performing model by fine-tuning hyperparameters and checking learning curves and adjusting preprocessing techniques.

 ## Prerequisites for Vector Representations: